 When estimating impacts of railroads, the main identification concern is generally that railroad construction may have been directed toward counties that would have otherwise grown more for reasons other than the new railroads, as discussed by Atack et al. (2010).
-We estimate impacts of county market access, which depends in large part on more-distant changes in the railroad network and its interaction with the existing transportation network.
-We also report estimates that control flexibly for changes in railroads within a county and within nearby areas.
+We estimate impacts of county market access, which depends on changes in the entire railroad network and its interaction with the existing transportation network.
+We report estimates that control flexibly for changes in railroads within a county and within nearby areas.
 We also exploit the interaction between railroads and pre-existing low-cost waterway transportation, whereby some counties inherently benefited less from the national railroad network, to instrument for growth in county market access.